 However, directly transferring this 2D-conditioned paradigm to 3D generation introduces a fundamental dimensionality mismatch.
 While 2D skeletons work well for 2D images, compressing intrinsic 3D structures into 2D planes for 3D generation inevitably leads to spatial ambiguity—depth information is flattened, and self-occlusions in projected views cause the model to misinterpret complex topologies.
 Furthermore, relying on multi-stage reconstruction pipelines often degrades texture quality and introduces geometric artifacts, limiting the fidelity of the final assets.

 To achieve precise structural fidelity without compromising generation quality, we posit that the control signal must be congruent with the generation space.
 Skeletal information should be injected directly within the native 3D domain, bypassing the lossy 2D projection bottleneck.
-However, realizing this goal faces the difficulty of adapting large-scale 3D transformers to follow strict skeleton structure constraints without catastrophic forgetting of their generative priors.
+However, realizing this goal faces the difficulty of adapting large-scale 3D transformers to follow strict skeletal structure constraints without catastrophic forgetting of their generative priors.

 In this work, we propose {\bf SK-Adapter}, a novel framework for efficient, skeleton-guided native 3D generation.
 Our key insight is that precise structural control stems from the strict spatial alignment between the guidance signal and the generative latents.
 Instead of forcing the model to interpret abstract features or foreign 2D projections, we conceptualize the 3D skeleton as a set of sparse spatial tokens.
-These tokens encapsulate both geometric coordinates and topological constraints, which are then seamlessly injected into the transformer backbone through novel skeletal cross-attention layers, allowing the model to attend to precise 3D spatial during volumetric generation.
+These tokens encapsulate both geometric coordinates and topological constraints, which are then seamlessly injected into the transformer backbone through novel skeletal cross-attention layers, allowing the model to attend to precise 3D spatial constraints during volumetric generation.

-Adapter methods, started in natural language processing and are now being quickly adopted for customizing a pretrained transformer model by embedding new lightweight module layers, have yielded successful results in ControlNet~\cite{zhang2023addingconditionalcontroltexttoimage}, IP-Adapter~\cite{ye2023ipadaptertextcompatibleimage}, T2I-Adapter~\cite{mou2023t2iadapterlearningadaptersdig}, to name a few.
-Inspired by recent studies\cite{ye2023ipadaptertextcompatibleimage, mou2023t2iadapterlearningadaptersdig, huang2024mvadaptermultiviewconsistentimage}, we employ this Parameter-Efficient Fine-Tuning (PEFT) strategy, by freezing the parameters of the pre-trained backbone from Trellis\cite{xiang2025structured3dlatentsscalable}, and exclusively training the lightweight adapter modules, namely, the {\em skeleton encoder} and the {\em injected cross-attention layers}.
+Adapter methods, which originated in natural language processing and are now being quickly adopted for customizing pretrained transformer models by inserting lightweight modules, have yielded successful results in ControlNet~\cite{zhang2023addingconditionalcontroltexttoimage}, IP-Adapter~\cite{ye2023ipadaptertextcompatibleimage}, T2I-Adapter~\cite{mou2023t2iadapterlearningadaptersdig}, to name a few.
+Inspired by recent studies\cite{ye2023ipadaptertextcompatibleimage, mou2023t2iadapterlearningadaptersdig, huang2024mvadaptermultiviewconsistentimage}, we employ this Parameter-Efficient Fine-Tuning (PEFT) strategy by freezing the parameters of the pre-trained backbone from Trellis\cite{xiang2025structured3dlatentsscalable} and training only the lightweight adapter modules, namely, the {\em skeleton encoder} and the {\em injected cross-attention layers}.
 This SK-Adapter design ensures that the model acquires a robust interpretation of skeletal structure, while fully preserving the powerful generative capabilities of the original foundation model.